xtuml/bridgepoint/doc-bridgepoint/notes/9235_mem_and_2016_issues_ant.md

 ---

-# Parent task for SAAB warranty issues associated with MEM and the 2016 issue list
+# Parent task for issues associated with Model Element Move and the 2016 issue list
 ### xtUML Project Analysis Note

 1. Abstract